int128/terraform-aws-kops-alb/README.md

 If 1 master and 2 nodes are running, they cost $14 per a month.

-At first create a DNS based cluster because a gossip-based cluster requires an ELB for masters.
+The cluster name must be a domain name in order to reduce an ELB for masters.

 ```sh
 export TF_VAR_kops_cluster_name=dev.example.com
 ```

-Configure the cluster as follows:
+Then change the volume type to `standard` and reduce size:

 ```yaml
 # kops edit cluster --name $TF_VAR_kops_cluster_name